Pokrt/dleap_tutorial/items/common/functions.md

 ### Setting Column Headers for a Table: `item.setColumnHeaders(headers)`

-- **Function Name + Parameters**: `setColumnHeaders(headers)` where `headers` is a JSON object containing the ID, title, and width for each column.

 - **Description**: Allows you to dynamically set or update the column headers of a table.
-This function is particularly useful for changing the language of column headers or adjusting their presentation based on user input.
+This function is particularly useful for changing the language of column headers or adjusting their presentation based on user input. `setColumnHeaders(headers)` where `headers` is a JSON object containing the ID, title, and width for each column.
 - **Example**:
   ```javascript
   var headers = [